 - Ending mass criminalization, mass incarceration, and the war on drugs.

-- Building leadership and organizing capacity of neighborhood residents, organizers, advocates, and groups to effectively drive and shape real change.
+- Building leadership and organizing capacity of neighborhood residents, as well as organizers, advocates, and community groups, to effectively drive and shape real change.

 what we do